 Tulsa Welding School faculty has over 440 years of combined experience in the welding industry March 2020.

-* Largest Disclaimer: According to 2017 IPEDS data TWS has the largest total enrollment of students for post-secondary schools in the U.S with the designated largest program of CIP Code Welding Technology/Welder.
+* Largest Disclaimer: According to 2019 IPEDS data TWS has the largest total combined enrollment of students for all post-secondary schools in the U.S. with the designated largest program of CIP Code Welding Technology/Welder.
 Faculty Disclaimer: TWS/Tulsa Welding School faculty has over 1,000 years of combined experience in the welding industry as of March/April 2020.

 ** Essential disclaimer: https://www.cisa.gov/publication/guidance-essential-critical-infrastructure-workforce In-demand disclaimer: According to BLS data Florida employed 13,510 Welders, Cutters, Solderers, and Brazers (514121) through May 2020 http://data.bls.gov/oes.
 According to BLS data Florida employed 33,210 Heating, Air Conditioning, and Refrigeration Mechanics and Installers (499021) through May 2020 http://data.bls.gov/oes.